-Suella Braverman expected to toughen asylum bill to head off revolt by Tory right
+Tory right-wing ‘very optimistic’ Suella Braverman will toughen asylum bill

 Others on the liberal wing want to see Rishi Sunak and Ms Braverman commit to establishing new, authorised safe routes via which asylum seekers can come to Britain.

-An amendment proposed by Tim Loughton MP, which calls for new safe and legal route to be added to the bill, is understood to have the support of Labour.
+An amendment proposed by Tim Loughton MP, which calls for new safe and legal routes to be added to the bill, is understood to have the support of Labour.
 The moderates are optimistic Mr Sunak will announce a new “global” refugee route developed with the UN’s refugee agency.

+Mr Loughton said on Monday that Ms Braverman is “certainly nobody’s puppet”, telling BBC Radio 4’s World at One programme: “I have absolutely no evidence of that.”

+Asked about right-wing efforts to toughen the bill on Strasbourg court challenges, the home affairs select committee chair said: “I think this is a pretty tough bill as it is.
+It’s going to face a lot of challenges going through parliament and potentially legal challenges.”

 Under plans reported by The Telegraph, MPs would vote on an annual cap on the number of refugees after councils are consulted about accommodation, with a plan to welcome about 20,000 a year initially.

-Mr Philp played down suggestions that the government could accept amendments to establish more safe and legal routes for asylum seekers to enter the UK.
+However, Mr Philp played down suggestions that the government could establish more safe and legal routes for asylum seekers as part of the bill.

-He told LBC: “This country has a lot of safe and legal routes established already.
-In terms of creating more, my own view is that we should fix the illegal immigration problem first, stop the boats, as the prime minister has committed, and then we can add in these additional and safe and legal routes.”
+The Home Office minister told LBC: “This country has a lot of safe and legal routes established already.
+In terms of creating more, my own view is that we should fix the illegal immigration problem first, stop the boats ... and then we can add in these additional and safe and legal routes.”

-The legislation would see asylum seekers arriving through unauthorised means being detained without bail or judicial review for 28 days before being “swiftly removed” to their home country or a “safe third country” such as Rwanda.

-Moderate Tories are trying to win support for their own amendments aimed at creating stronger protections against child detention.
+Moderate Tories are also trying to win support for their own amendments aimed at creating stronger protections against child detention.

-Campaigners and MPs from across the House have condemned a move in the bill allowing the detention of families with children – reversing a ban introduced by the David Cameron-led coalition government a decade ago.
+Campaigners and MPs from across the House have condemned a move in the bill allowing the detention of children – reversing a ban introduced by the David Cameron-led coalition government a decade ago.

 Equalities committee chair Caroline Nokes has shared her “absolute horror” at the reversal, while former justice secretary Robert Buckland said the government “shouldn’t be locking children up – it’s not right”.